REV23Docs/rev23-cloudapp-docs/docs/versions/ios.md

 - Service filter user selection is now hidden if current user does not have permission service:read.all permission.
 - When adding supplies to a session there is now better guidance when the lists are empty instead of just an empty list with an add button.
 - Some areas used an incorrect user avatar color.
-- User detail was not showing preset signatre.
+- User detail was not showing preset signature.
 - When creating a new service type the category is now set to the selected category if available.
 - Various improvements and bug fixes.